 Group boards can be great, especially for newer Pinterest users, because they can significantly expand your reach.
 People following the group board may see your pin, even if they are not following you.

 Several years ago, group boards were a really easy way to get traffic.
 As that approach has been abused, Pinterest has adjusted the algorithm.
-Although group boards don’t have as much power for generating traffic as they had in the past, they still can be effective.
+Although group boards don’t have as much power to generate traffic as they had in the past, they still can be effective.

 Drop Your Comments, What do you think About The Article?